EastSun5566/vibelog/docs/cli-reference.md

 ### Common Issues

 1. **Missing API Key**: Ensure your AI provider's API key is set in environment variables
-2. **Content Not Found**: Verify content provider path/username exists
+2. **Content Not Found**: Verify content source path/username exists
 3. **Port in Use**: Use `-p` option to specify a different port
 4. **Build Fails**: Ensure `vibelog dev` was run first to generate the project structure